Facts & figures

 Visit the University of Sydney researcher database to find an expert.

 There are plenty of opportunities available to engage in research for honours or doctoral projects.
-Initial enquiries should be made to email@example.com.
+Initial enquiries can be made via this form.

 Psychiatry training is a postgraduate medical course for doctors.
 Trainees who complete the program are eligible to become Fellows of the Royal Australian and New Zealand College of Psychiatrists (FRANZCP), which qualifies them to practise independently as consultant psychiatrists in Australia or New Zealand.